sonicalabs/boilerplate/README.md

 ### Language

 Language used by boilerplate is the application language declared into `config/app.php`.
-For the moment only english and french are supported.
+For the moment only english, french and spanish are supported.

-When you run `php artisan vendor:publish --provider=sebastienheyd/boilerplate`, locale files are copied to the folder `resources/lang/vendor/boilerplate`
+When you run `php artisan vendor:publish --provider="Sebastienheyd\Boilerplate\BoilerplateServiceProvider"`, locale files are copied to the folder `resources/lang/vendor/boilerplate`

 NB : Dates are translated by the package [jenssegers/date](https://github.com/jenssegers/date)